-Figure 6 - Non-compliances
+Figure 7 - Non-compliances

-The test results for products failing the testing requirements were subject to a risk assessment using the EC's Risk Assessment Guidelines (RAG) tool and the EC document 2015-IMP-MSG-15.
+The test results for products failing the testing requirements were subject to a risk assessment using the EC's RAG tool and the EC document 2015-IMP-MSG-156.

 The group requested DOC for the tested products.
-A high proportion of the documents requested were received from Economic Operators, but approximately half were not drawn up in accordance with the EU Low Voltage Directive.
+A high proportion of the documents requested were received from Economic Operators, but approximately half were not drawn up in accordance with the EU Low Voltage Directive (LVD).

 Test reports were requested from economic operators for those products that failed the test programme.
-None of the test reports received for blenders were compliant with the checklist of assessment criteria that the group had drawn up.
-Approximately 20% of the test reports received for blenders and toasters were compliant, however, overall the compliance rate is considered to be very low.
+None of the test reports received for blenders was compliant with the checklist with assessment criteria that the group had drawn up.
+Approximately 20% of the test reports received for blenders and toasters were compliant, however, overall, the compliance rate is considered to be very low.